 Remember to check in for a photo here 😉

-The next part of the temple is a Hoshokan museum (平等院鳳翔館), which displays national treasures, such as phoenix statues, first generation temple bells, etc. In the museum, filming, photography, etc. are prohibited.
-You can come directly and experience it for yourself 😉
+The next part of the temple is a Hoshokan museum (平等院 鳳翔館), which displays national treasures, such as phoenix statues, first-generation temple bells, etc. Filming and photography are prohibited in the museum, so you can come directly and experience it yourself 😉

-Right at the exit of the museum, there are also many other temples and pagodas with extremely beautifully designed architecture.
+Right at the exit of the museum, you'll find many other temples and pagodas with exquisitely designed architecture.

 The temple is located right at the exit of the museum.